Final Fantasy X: Legacy

+Both Tidus and Yuna have been popular characters in games due to their personalities and their romantic relationship.
 According to Square Enix producer Shinji Hashimoto, cosplays of the characters have been popular.
 Takeo Kujiraoka, director of Dissidia Final Fantasy NT, regarded Final Fantasy X as his favorite game from the franchise based on its emotional impact on the players as well as the multiple amount of playable content that surpasses 100 hours.
 Kujiraoka noted that the staff received multiple requests by fans to include Tidus' and Yuna's Will look as an alternative design but Nomura said it was not possible as the company would first need to develop Final Fantasy X-3.

 In addition, a kabuki stage adaptation of the game's story, Kinoshita Group presents New Kabuki Final Fantasy X, a collaboration between Square Enix and Tokyo Broadcasting System, was performed at the IHI Stage Around Tokyo from March 4 to April 12, 2023, with a cast including Kikunosuke Onoe as Tidus and Yonekichi Nakamura as Yuna.

+In November 2025, Dragon Quest creator Yuji Horii said that he always viewed the Final Fantasy franchise as a type of games whose narrative include more talkative characters than his own franchise in contrast to his own silent protagonist meant to have immerse with the player.
+Horii recalls that when Final Fantasy X was released, he saw the franchise reaching "the ultimate perfection" of the series' formula.
+Among other entries in the Final Fantasy series, the creators of 2025's Clair Obscur: Expedition 33 cited X as an inspiration for the game.